Roadster Horse - Horse Breed & Info

 Road horses are penalized if they break out of the trotting gait.
 Pacing and breaking into a canter, particularly when the horses negotiate the often narrow turns of the arena are the easiest faults for a novice spectator to see.
 To win, a roadster horse must have excellent form, excellent speed and control, plus true, straight trotting action coupled with show presence, attitude and style.

 All Photos © Chryse Veit - Creative Spirit Photography

 Article © HorseShowCentral.com Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other HSC pages that offer information about Roadsters: horses, stables, associations and more...
+Other HSC pages that offer information about Roadsters: horses, stables, associations, shows, event calendar and more...